MohAhmad1/SmartBell_2020/README.md

 Got face recognition to work.
 Researching another way to send data to email of person who is outside.
 Still working on the report.

+Trying to send image of person to email instead of a live stream.
+Stored data of person in a folder to read from.